 Solution: S.155 would allow a magistrate to serve in holdover status no longer than 14 days, after which the governor could make a temporary appointment until the Senate can give advice and consent for a permanent appointment.

-6) ALL JUDGES SHOULD NEED A LAW DEGREE
+7) REQUIRING JUDGES TO HAVE A LAW DEGREE

-In South Carolina, there are three types of judges – magistrate judges, probate judges and municipal judges – can take the bench without obtaining a law degree.
+In South Carolina, there are three types of judges – magistrate judges, probate judges and municipal judges – that can take the bench without obtaining a law degree.
 While there are certain eligibility and education requirements for these jobs, these are not sufficient substitutes for completing law school, which is required of their judicial peers and the attorneys in their courtrooms.

-Solution: All South Carolina judges should need a law degree before taking the bench.
+Solution: Under ideal circumstances, all South Carolina judges should have a law degree before taking the bench.
 The law can be very complicated, and those who make legal judgements should have a professional legal education.
 However, should South Carolina continue to let judges who are not lawyers serve on the bench, we should consider limiting the authority of non-lawyer judges and delegating higher-level responsibilities to judges with a proper law degree.